Find out more about how Audi is complying with the government's guidance on managing the risk of COVID-19.

 As a business, VWGUK has a zero tolerance approach to any form of modern slavery and this is enshrined as one of the core principles of its purchasing policy.
-This is our second statement pursuant to the Act and represents our work completed with the financial year which ended 31 December 2017.
+This is our third statement pursuant to the Act and represents our work completed with the financial year which ended 31 December 2019.
 This statement also incorporates the statement of VWAG, which sets out the global Volkswagen group’s approach, processes and principles to combat slavery and human trafficking.
 The VWAG statement is a global statement which is updated annually.
 Where applicable, VWGUK has adopted these or similar processes in its operations in the UK.

 For the latest version of the VWAG statement, please see here:

 The trust of customers and stakeholders in our Company and its products is our most precious asset.
 We therefore have a shared responsibility to live up to this trust every day by conducting ourselves with honesty and integrity.

 A new, expanded version of the Volkswagen Group Code of Conduct is now available to download.